24 hours customer service +9779849693351

 7. Descend via Niwas La Pass and trek to Phoksundo Lake.

-8. End the trek in Dunai – The administrative center of Dolpo District.
+8. End the trek in Dunai – The administrative center of the Dolpo District.

 This Jomsom to Dunai trek takes you through varying landscapes, from barren cliffs to pine forests, and elevates you to pass over 5000 meters, providing exceptional views of Dhaulagiri, Kanjiroba, and other Himalayan giants.